-The DBX ETF Trust (the "Trust") is a management investment company registered under the Investment Company Act of 1940, as amended (the "1940 Act"), consisting of several investment portfolios.
+The Global X Funds (the "Trust") is a management investment company registered under the Investment Company Act of 1940, as amended (the "1940 Act"), consisting of several investment portfolios.
 This circular relates only to the Funds listed above (each, a "Fund" and together, the "Funds").
 The shares of the Fund are referred to herein as "Shares."
-DBX Advisors LLC (the "Adviser") is the investment adviser to the Funds.
+Global X Management Company LLC (the "Adviser") is the investment adviser to the Funds.

-DBAW seeks investment results that correspond generally to the performance, before fees and expenses, of the MSCI ACWI ex USA US Dollar Hedged Index (the "Underlying Index").
+The Global X Scientific Beta US ETF (SCIU) seeks investment results that correspond generally to the price and yield performance, before fees and expenses, of the Scientific Beta United States Multi-Beta Multi-Strategy Equal Risk Contribution Index ("Underlying Index").